theanam/react-awesome-lightbox/README.md

 * Double tap/click to zoom
 * Pinch to Zoom

 Released under the MIT license.
+Icons are from [Icofont](https://icofont.com/).
 Contributions are welcome 🖤